-Whilst at the school, pupils are not allowed mobile phones or devices during the school day, this therefore reduces any risk of using mobile data via 3, 4 or 5g in order to bully, sexually harass, and control others via mobile or smart technology, share indecent images; consensually and no consensually (often via large chat groups), and view and share pornography and other harmful content.
+Whilst at the school, pupils are not allowed mobile phones or devices during the school day, this therefore reduces any risk of using mobile data via 3, 4 or 5g in order to bully, sexually harass, and control others via mobile or smart technology, share indecent images; consensually and not consensually (often via large chat groups), and view and share pornography and other harmful content.

-Where pupils do bring their phones to school, they are handed in to staff in reception upon their arrival in the morning before they enter the building.
-The phones are then kept in the pupils individual allocated plastic wallet and kept in a locked cabinet in the Admin office.
-The phone is only handed back to the pupil at the end of the day when they leave the building.
+Where pupils do bring their phones to school, they are handed in and kept in the Pastoral Care Managers Office until handed back to the pupil at the end of the school day.